You have a choice:

 4. gently roll the condom down to the base of the penis

-5. if the condom won’t roll down, you’re probably holding it the wrong way around – if this happens, throw the condom away because it may have sperm on it, and try again with a new one
+5. if the condom doesn’t roll down, you’re probably holding it the wrong way around – if this happens, throw the condom away because it may have sperm on it, and try again with a new one

 6. after sex, withdraw the penis while it’s still erect – hold the condom onto the base of the penis while you do this